-The capture of dictator Mummar Qaddafi by Libyan rebels brings an end to the brutal 42-year regime of a true madman.
-The news also has me remembering about the last time I visited Libya.
+The capture and death of dictator Mummar Qaddafi by Libyan rebels brings an end to the brutal 42-year regime of a true madman.
+The news had me remembering the last time I visited Libya.

-My trip to Libya included visiting the incredible Roman ruins at Leptis Magna, pictured above, and visiting with troops at Wheelus U. S. Air Force base and the small U. S. Coast Guard on the shores of Tripoli, and the World War Two cemetery at Tobruk.
-Yes, there were American boots on the ground in Libya before Qaddafi, or Gadhafi, or however it’s spelled in the English transliteration of his Arabic name.
+My trip to Libya before Qadaffi included visiting the incredible Roman ruins at Leptis Magna, pictured above, visiting with troops at Wheelus U. S. Air Force base and the small U. S. Coast Guard on the shores of Tripoli, and the World War Two cemeteries at El Alamein and Tobruk.

 There were four of us, in a beat up Volkswagen micro-bus, were driving east across North Africa, from Morocco towards our goal of Egypt and the Pyramids, Valley of the Kings and Abu Simbel.

 Libya simply was a long stretch of road we were travelling through to get to Cairo.
 We had joined up in Germany, where we bought the car, which rode the ferry with us from Gibraltar to Ceuta, in what was then Spanish Morocco.

 We were the first Americans anybody had met, especially in small villages where we stopped for food or gas, and welcomed with smiles and the words “Kennedy”, or “Marlboro”, the only American words they knew.
 It was instant celebrity.

 Often, we camped out on beautiful, desolate beaches.

 One morning, we woke to the sound of bleating goats, watched over by two boys, who offered us eggs and fresh yogurt.
 We gave them some pencils in trade, and then shared tea, once our little gas camp stove got the water hot enough.